kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/3_class.md

 permalink: rule_creation_3_class.html
 ---

 A class defines how you will be spending your XP on abilities and skills.
-Each class has the ability to develop any thing in the system, but not always at the same cost.
+Each class has the ability to develop any ability in the system, but not always at the same cost.
 Think of a class as the exchange rate to learn something.

 The list of twenty classes can be found [here](class_intro.html).